 Enhancing a given website template may take more time, money, and effort than you’d like.
 For one, site updates often require input from multiple specialized marketing vendors.
 One adds a reviews tool; another rewrites the content.
 Even if all these facets find their way into the site, you’ll need to ensure they work together (and not against each other).

 End Result: Multiple site projects and vendors makes managing the site extremely frustrating.
 There may be performance improvements in local search, though.

 Option #3: Ditch the Template

-Sometimes starting fresh offers the cheaper path of least resistance.
+A fresh start sometimes offers the cheaper path of least resistance.
 Even if it takes thousands of dollars for a trusted company to design your new custom site, the resulting traffic influx will more than compensate.
-Plus, you won’t have to worry about spending addition funds for patches, redesigns, or getting multiple vendors to fix random bugs.
+Plus, you won’t have to worry about spending additional funds for patches, redesigns, or getting multiple vendors to fix random bugs.

 End Result: Your company earns lasting traffic improvements to your site, and you can start ranking up in local search.
-No major update costs are needed!
+No significant update costs are needed.

-You can probably tell which website design option we prefer at HVAC Webmasters!
-Our team produces custom-coded, highly-optimized websites for companies all across the country.
-Clients earn enormously better traffic volume, deeper customer interaction, and stronger lead generation in their local service area.
-If your business has struggled with gaining ground in online search, we’d love to team up with you to change that!
+You can probably tell which website design option we prefer at HVAC Webmasters.
+Our team produces custom-coded, highly optimized websites for companies all across the country.
+As a result, clients earn enormously better traffic volume, deeper customer interaction, and more substantial lead generation in their local service area.
+If your business has struggled with gaining ground in online search, we’d love to team up with you to change that.